nishhdgop/ETHway/ReadMe.md

 # ETHway

-The web 2.0 internet is overrun with online frauds and cybercrime activities like identity theft, payment interception, phishing and other notorious activities.
+The Web 2.0 internet is overrun with online frauds and cybercrime activities like identity theft, payment interception, phishing and other notorious activities.

 According to estimates, e-commerce losses to online payment fraud were estimated at 41 billion U.S. dollars globally in 2022, up from the previous year.